 With a classic Tubogas design, this bangle Cartier bracelet was sold at auction last year for $2,250.
 The timeless Cartier piece, sent to us with the original box and certificate, was made of steel and 18kt yellow gold, with a total metal weight of 10gr.
 A few months earlier, a brandless bangle bracelet, made of 18kt yellow gold, featuring 16 round diamonds (1.88-2.00 cttw), sold for $1,199 – that’s 46.7% less than its Cartier counterpart!

 About a year ago, this bold choker Cartier necklace arrived at our facilities to get ready for auction.
-The pre-owned Cartier Penelope necklace featured the classic double-C design, one of Cartier’s signatures, and was made of 116.6gr of 18K yellow gold.
+The pre-owned Cartier Penelope necklace featured the classic double-C design, one of Cartier’s signatures, and was made of 116.6 grams of 18K yellow gold.
 The item sold for $6,750, marking one of Worthy’s highest auction deals for a gem-less jewel.
-And it even sold for more than this non-branded round cut diamonds riviera necklace, auctioned for $4,050.
-The riviera necklace’s 161 diamonds that added up a total of 8.25 CT weren’t enough to surpass its Cartier diamond-less counterpart.
+And it even sold for more than this non-branded round cut diamond riviera necklace, auctioned for $4,050.
+The 161 diamonds of the riviera necklace added up a total of 8.25 CT, not enough to surpass its Cartier diamond-less counterpart.

 Leaving stones aside, if we compare the same Cartier Penelope necklace with this gold collar necklace sold for $1,350, the gap becomes even bigger.
 The necklace, also made of 18k yellow gold, was significantly smaller than the Cartier choker: its total metal weight was 54.5gr.
 But while the Cartier item weighed 113.9% more than the non-branded one, its final offer was 400% higher.

-Bottom line is – if you own Cartier jewelry, you don’t just own a pretty necklace or a lovely pair of earrings, but an item that will hold value eternally: the value that comes from the name of a premium brand that has been creating the most iconic designs and setting the standards for the jewelry industry for decades.
+Bottom line is – if you own Cartier jewelry, you don’t just own a pretty necklace or a lovely pair of earrings, but an item that will hold value for a very long time: the value that comes from the name of a premium brand that has been creating the most iconic designs and setting the standards for the jewelry industry for decades.

 So keep your Cartier original boxes and certificates, and if you decide to sell your unworn Cartier jewelry and use the money to finance your hobby or the vacation of your dreams, be sure that you will receive Worthy offers!

 At the moment, at Worthy.com we’re only accepting diamond jewelry and loose diamonds for auction.
 Do you have Cartier diamond jewelry you want to sell?
-Get a free value estimate here!
+Get started here!